sica42/RaidCalendarBot/README.md

      * Press F12 to open developer tools.
      * Chrome: Go to `Application` tab and in the left menu find and open `Storage->Cookies->https://raidres.fly.dev`.
      * Firefox: Go `Storage` tab and in the left menu find and open `Cookies->https://raidres.fly.dev`.
-     * You should see a cookie names `jwt`.
+     * You should see a cookie named `jwt`.
 Double click the value field and copy the value.

 3. Configure WoW Chat by opening `raidcalbot.conf` in a text editor.
    * You can also create your own file, using the supplied `raidcalbot.conf` as a template.